Prompts#

 **Description:** Write text to file

-**Instructions:** To write text to a file, use a code block with the language tag set to the path of the file.
+**Instructions:** To write to a file, use a code block with the language tag: `save <path>`

 ### Examples